stancl/tenancy-docs/docs/source/v2/hooks.blade.md

 ---
-title: The Event System
+title: Hooks / The Event System
-description: The Event System..
+description: Hooks / The Event System
 extends: _layouts.documentation
 section: content
 ---

-# The Event System
+# Hooks / The Event System

 You can use event hooks to change the behavior of the tenancy bootstrapping and tenancy ending processes.